-The two weeks before school gets out for Winter Break are probably not the best time for deep learning or introducing new content.
+The weeks before school gets out for any break are probably not the best time for deep learning or introducing new content.
 Students (and the teachers) are already thinking about being out and dreaming of what they will do during the break.
 But what can we do to ensure learning is still happening?
-Well, it’s a great time to create a variety of quizzes for reviewing content introduced throughout the fall semester and to practice discussion skills while working in teams.
+Well, it’s a great time to create a variety of quizzes for reviewing content introduced throughout the year and to practice discussion skills while working in teams.
 To make these tasks easier, let’s explore a variety of AI tools for making quizzes.

 QuestionWell